DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL-intro.rst

 ..
   (@KEBBIN.. feature TODO  However it is possible with EX-RAIL to hide a turnout from WiThrottle which is useful if it is a facing turnout that will be automatically adjusted by your script to match its partner.)

-See the Reference section for TURNOUT definitions.
+See the Reference section for TURNOUT, PIN_TURNOUT and SERVO_TURNOUT definitions.

 Defining Signals